 A Director of the Company, who was elected to the Board of Directors on May 6, 2016, entered into a four-year consulting agreement with the Company in September 2015.
 The consulting agreement provided for the granting of 25,000 deferred shares as full compensation for services to be rendered.
 The deferred shares vest in equal increments annually over four years.
+Unvested deferred shares vest immediately in the event there is a change in control as defined in the award agreement.
 Remuneration paid to the consultant, consisting only of share-based compensation, while the consultant was a member of the Company's Board of Directors is referred to below as "Consulting Services."